Professor of Politics

-I write and teach about food politics, immigration, political economy, and the U.S-Mexico border at Whitman College.
+Aaron Bobrow-Strain writes and teaches about food politics, immigration, political economy, and the U.S-Mexico border.

-Along with academic journals in the U.S. and Mexico, my writing on has appeared in The Believer, The Chronicle of Higher Education Review, Salon, Gastronomica, and The Huffington Post.
-I've appeared on numerous national and regional NPR radio programs, and been interviewed for stories in The New York Times, The Boston Globe, Foxnews.com, Süddeutsche Zeitung Magazin, and other media.
-Listen to extended interviews with me on 99% Invisible, Against the Grain, PRI's To the Best of Our Knowledge, or Slate's Farm to Table Podcast.
+Along with academic journals in the U.S. and Mexico, his writing on has appeared in The Believer, The Chronicle of Higher Education Review, Salon, Gastronomica, and The Huffington Post.
+He's appeared on numerous national and regional NPR radio programs, and been interviewed for stories in The New York Times, The Boston Globe, Foxnews.com, Süddeutsche Zeitung Magazin, and other media.
+Listen to extended interviews with me on 99% Invisible, Against the Grain, PRI's To the Best of Our Knowledge, The BBC's Food Chain program, or Slate's Farm to Table Podcast.

 He has an MA in Latin American Studies from Stanford University and a Ph.D. in Geography from the University of California, Berkeley.He's received grants and fellowships from the National Science Foundation and Social Science Research Council and won teaching prizes from UC Berkeley and Whitman College.